Ford Konno

 Ford Hiroshi Konno (紺野 裕, born January 1, 1933) is a Japanese–American former competition swimmer, two-time Olympic champion, and former world record-holder in three events.
+After marrying his High Schoo sweetheart Evelyn Kawamoto, an Olypic bronze medalist, he had a career in Hawaii as a Swim Coach, teacher, and sales agent.

+Konno was born in Honolulu, Hawaii in 1933 to Mr. and Mrs. Chi Konno.
+He attended McKinley High School in Honolulu, graduating in 1951, and swam for the McKinley Tigers high school swim team.

+Ohio State University

-Konno was born in Honolulu, Hawaii.
-He attended McKinley High School in Honolulu, and swam for the McKinley Tigers high school swim team.
-He later received an athletic scholarship to attend Ohio State University, where he swam for the Ohio State Buckeyes swimming and diving team under Hall of Fame Coach Mike Peppe in National Collegiate Athletic Association (NCAA) competition.
+Konno received an athletic scholarship to attend Ohio State University, where from 1952-1956, he swam for the Ohio State Buckeyes swimming and diving team under Hall of Fame Coach Mike Peppe in National Collegiate Athletic Association (NCAA) competition.
 Konno set world records of 2:03.9 in the 200-meter and 4:26.7 in the 400-meter freestyle during 1954 college meets.

+During his time as an Ohio State swimmer, Konno captured just over 30 swimming titles, and placed first in Big Ten Conference championship events nine times.
+He placed first in six NCAA Championship events.

+Olympics

 Konno won four medals at the 1952 and 1956 Summer Olympics.
-At the 1952 Summer Olympics in Helsinki, Finland, Konno won gold medals in the men's 1,500-meter freestyle and the 4×200-meter freestyle relay.
+At the 1952 Summer Olympics in Helsinki, Finland, where he was managed by Head Olympic Coach Matthew Mann, Konno won gold medals in the men's 1,500-meter freestyle and the 4×200-meter freestyle relay.
 His time of 18:30:3 in the 1,500 freestyle was a new Olympic record.
+He also won a silver medal in the 400-meter freestyle 4:31.3.
+In the 400-meter final, Konno finished on the heels of French swimmer Jean Boiteux, who took the gold with a time of 4:30.7.
+Konno, who was known to surge at the finish, nearly caught Boiteux, but faded in the last 15 meters.

-He also won a silver medal in the 400-meter freestyle.
-Four years later at the 1956 Summer Olympics in Melbourne, Australia, he won a silver in the men's 4×200-meter freestyle relay.
+Four years later at the December, 1956 Summer Olympics in Melbourne, Australia, he won a silver medal in the men's 4×200-meter freestyle relay that finished with a combined time of 8:31.5, finishing around eight seconds behind the team from Australia who took the gold with a time of 8:23.6.
+At the 1956 Olympics, Konno was coached by Bob Muir, a Hall of Fame inductee, who would have a 30 year career as a swim coach for Williams College.